acm-hackschool-f17/Resources/Learn-Session-2-README.md

 You should see the number 15 printed (ignore the messages that say "undefined")!
 In this example, both x and y are variables.

-In certain languages, like C++, you have to be specify the **type** of a variable when you declare it.
+In certain languages (like C++) you have to specify the **type** of a variable when you declare it.
 JavaScript, however, uses **type inference** to determine what type a variable is.
 Simply type the **var** keyword followed by your variable name to declare a variable.

 **Note: To declare a constant variable, you use the let keyword.
 A constant variable can only be assigned a value once.**